Area CoordinatorEmployer Website: http://apply.interfolio.com/99477

 - Conduct weekly staff meetings and weekly or bi-weekly one-on-one meetings with PCs.

-- Work with the Director of Residence Life and other Area Coordinators to plan engaging and informative PC trainings.
+- Work with the Director of Residence Life and Housing and other Area Coordinators to plan engaging and informative PC trainings.

 - Consistently hold staff accountable for all responsibilities stated in the PC job description and employment agreement by providing formal feedback and evaluating PCs each semester.